dushimsam/GSoC-22/README.md

 - **BUILDING REST APIS:** The formal backend did not expose all the required APIs to satisfy the UI.
 I raised more APIs that were on demand to be consumed by the client.

-Let's dive into each category in details to showcase all the contributions with the corresponding screenshots where possible and the respective links to the Pull requests.
+Let's dive into each category in details to showcase all the contributions with the corresponding tests in screenshots where possible and the respective links to the Pull requests.

 ##  FEATURE ENHANCEMENT AND BUG FIX  :bug: